r00tus3r/Differential_Debugging/README.md

 end
 ```

-After that, I used python to get only the addresses of the instructions from the log.
+After that, I used python to get only the addresses of the instructions from the log file.
+I wrote a for loop for saving only the addresses into another file named trace.

 ```
 f = open("out", "r")